Curry hits winning jumper, Warriors beat Rockets 105-103

 TIP-INS

-Rockets: In a 116-111 win Wednesday at Utah, Houston committed a season-low nine turnovers and had 24 assists.
+Rockets: Jalen Green was 0 for 11, missing all five of his 3-point tries. … In a 116-111 win Wednesday at Utah, Houston committed a season-low nine turnovers and had 24 assists.
 The Rockets committed 12 turnovers and had 25 more assists. … Houston led by as many as 15.

 Warriors: Retired Warriors COO and Hall of Famer Rick Welts was honored with a medallion on the Warriors Walk of Fame outside the arena he helped build.
 It also was Welts’ 69th birthday. … Kevon Looney had 12 rebounds for his career-best fifth straight game in double digits on the glass.